 - Stem cells express various growth factors – an array of bioactive molecules that stimulate local tissue repair – These growth factors, and the direct cell to cell contact between MSCs and chondrocytes (the present remaining cartilage cells in the joint), have been observed to influence chondrogenic differentiation and cartilage matrix formation – in simple terms – stem cells regenerated cartilage.

 Now let’s look at the rotator cuff and the effects of cellular communication on repairing rotator cuff tears.

-Doctors at various Chinese medical universities combined to publish new research on the need for alternatives to rotator cuff surgery.
+Doctors at various medical universities (9) combined to publish new research on the need for alternatives to rotator cuff surgery.
 Enhancing cellular communication may be the answer.